centarro/commerce-docs/docs/v2/developer-guide/pricing/prices.md

 #### How can I alter the number format definition for a locale?

 The `NumberFormatDefinitionEvent` event can be used to customize the number format definition for any locale.
-The event is dispatched by the Commerce Price `NumberFormatterRepository` service after the number format definition is proccessed by the `CommerceGuys\Intl\NumberFormat\NumberFormatterRepository` service.
+The event is dispatched by the Commerce Price `NumberFormatterRepository` service after the number format definition is processed by the `CommerceGuys\Intl\NumberFormat\NumberFormatterRepository` service.

 For example, the format definition for the German (`'de'`) locale specifies that `','` should be used for the decimal separator, and `'.'` should be used for the grouping separator.
 Suppose you'd like to switch those for your site.
 Here's an example event subscriber that does that.